isomerpages/govtech-gobusiness/_FAQ/1gf1-marine.md

 third_nav_title: For Sector-Specific Queries
 ---

+## **<ins>General</ins>**

 #### **1. How do I know if I am classified as a Marine & Offshore (M&O) company and if the following FAQs apply to me?**
-These FAQs apply to companies in the M&O sector.
+This set of FAQs apply to companies in the M&O sector.
 It covers Shipyards, Resident Contractors and Common Contractors as per the Ministry of Manpower’s (MOM)’s Marine Shipyard sector definition, and other companies under Singapore Standard Industrial Classification (SSIC) codes 28112, 28241, 30110, 30120.

-#### **2. For M&O companies that are currently operating during the Circuit Breaker, what is the difference after 1 June 2020?**
-M&O companies that are currently operating under Circuit Breaker to provide essential ship repair and maintenance activities are allowed to continue without approval from Economic Development Board (EDB) and Enterprise Singapore (ESG), subject to earlier approved manning levels.
-Any increase in manning levels will require EDB/ESG’s approval.
-Refer to Table 1 of the Advisory for a Safe and Controlled Restart of the Marine & Offshore Sector from 2 June 2020.

-Shipyards and Common Contractors which are currently allowed to operate must submit their Safe Management Plans demonstrating compliance with the Marine & Offshore COVID-Safe Restart Criteria, under the <a href="https://go.gov.sg/additionalinfo" target="_blank">Application for Amendment</a> function by 22 June 2020.
-Failure to do so by the stipulated date can result in a rescindment of your General Exemption.

-#### **3. What should I take note of when submitting the supplemental documentation for Earlier Permitted Activities by 22 June 2020?**
-Shipyards are required to submit their Safe Management Plans in compliance with the Marine & Offshore COVID-Safe Restart Criteria, including those of their resident contractors and common contractors needed to carry out on-site activities at the shipyards.
-Resident contractors are not required to make an independent submission, and should submit the relevant information together with their Sponsoring Shipyards.
-Shipyards’ plans should indicate what measures are taken to ensure that vessel owner representatives and other short-term visitors do not have direct interaction with other workers on the production sites.

-Common contractors will need to make an independent submission for their Safe Management Plans in compliance with the Marine & Offshore COVID-Safe Restart Criteria.

-The Safe Management Plans should include:
-- A checklist declaration of whether the company will be able to meet the criteria listed in the Marine & Offshore Safe Restart Criteria, endorsed by the company’s management.
-- Supporting documents only for specific criteria that state under the **“What companies must show when requested”** column in the Marine & Offshore COVID-Safe Restart Criteria for companies to “Provide [documentation]…” (e.g. Provide monitoring plan for ensuring compliance with Safe Management Measures).

-#### **4. Which companies are required to comply with the Marine & Offshore COVID-Safe Restart Criteria?**
+#### **2. Which companies are required to comply with the Marine & Offshore COVID-Safe Restart Criteria?**
-The Marine & Offshore COVID-Safe Restart Criteria will apply to all Shipyards (both sponsoring and non-sponsoring), Resident Contractors as well as Common Contractors.
+The Marine & Offshore COVID-Safe Restart Criteria will apply to all Shipyards (both sponsoring and non-sponsoring), Resident Contractors as well as Common Contractors, as per the Ministry of Manpower’s (MOM’s) definition of the Marine Shipyard Sector.

-#### **5. If I am not a Shipyard, Resident Contractor or Common Contractor, do I need to comply with the Marine & Offshore COVID-Safe Restart Criteria?**
+#### **3. If I am not a Shipyard, Resident Contractor or Common Contractor, do I need to comply with the Marine & Offshore COVID-Safe Restart Criteria?**
 The Marine & Offshore COVID-Safe Restart Criteria only apply to Shipyards (both sponsoring and non-sponsoring), Resident Contractors as well as Common Contractors.
 Other companies are required to comply with MOM’s prevailing advisories.

+#### **4. How will checks be done to ensure that companies are complying with COVID-Safe Restart Criteria?**
+MOM will implement an Audit and Inspection regime to conduct checks and to ensure compliance on site based on relevant safe management measures.

+Penalties will be imposed on firms which have contravened the <a href="https://covid.gobusiness.gov.sg/safemanagement/sector/" target="_blank">Marine & Offshore COVID-Safe Restart Criteria or MOM’s Safe Management Measures</a>, whichever relevant.
+In addition, firms will be required to resubmit their rectification plans, where applicable, and implement these measures as part of the follow ups to the enforcement actions taken.

+#### **5. What happens if a project or worksite is found to have a worker infected with COVID-19 after works have resumed?**
+Shipyards and contractors should immediately vacate and cordon-off the immediate section of the workplace premises where the confirmed case worked.
+There is no need to vacate the whole yard or building if there is no sustained and close contact with the confirmed case.
+Subsequently, carry out a thorough cleaning and disinfect all relevant on-site areas and assets exposed to confirmed cases, in accordance with the National Environment Agency’s (NEA’s) guidelines.
+Please refer to the <a href="https://covid.gobusiness.gov.sg/safemanagement/sector/" target="_blank">Marine & Offshore COVID-Safe Restart criteria</a> for further guidance on the handling of suspected and/or confirmed cases.

+The whole team that the infected worker is from will have to be isolated and tested; works on site may be suspended.

 #### **6. How will checks be done to ensure that companies are complying with COVID-Safe Restart Criteria?**
 MOM will implement an Audit and Inspection regime to conduct checks and to ensure compliance on site based on relevant safe management measures.